At-Risk Animals

 Reserved

-Kiki is on the at-risk list due to behavior.
+Winnie the Pooh is on the at-risk list due to behavior.
 He is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
-He is has never been socialized in the home and has not warmed up despite staff using treats to build a positive association.
-Due to his stress levels and high reactivity, it is in his best interest to move out of the kennel environment and into an appropriate environment in which he can be consistently met with and socialized appropriately.
-He would do best at a facility/space that is willing to give him plenty of time and space to adjust, and who have experience with helping severely under socialized cats adjust to the world and home life.
+He has not warmed up despite staff using treats to build a positive association.
+Due to his stress levels, it is in her best interest to move out of the kennel environment and into a stable home as quickly as possible.
+He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.

 View more..